-2017 Independent Publisher Book Awards Gold Medal for Regional Fiction (South).
-To order True Stories at the Smoky View online or to find an independent bookstore, please click on an icon below.
+Winner of the 2017 Independent Publisher Book Awards (IPPY) Gold Medal for Regional Fiction, South.
+To order a copy of True Stories at the Smoky View or to find an Independent bookstore, please click on an icon below.

 REVIEWS for True Stories at the Smoky View:

 “What’s better than discovering a wonderful debut author?
 Discovering a wonderful local debut author.
 With True Stories at the Smoky View, Jill McCroskey Coupe, a former Johns Hopkins University librarian, delivers an offbeat tale of justice, happenstance, and the power of story.”
 To read The Ivy Bookshop‘s review by Rebecca Oppenheimer, please click HERE.